bunnysayzz/autotype/README.md

 1. Click the keyboard icon in the menu bar to open AutoType
 2. Paste your text into the text area
 3. Adjust the typing delay if needed (default is 0.01 seconds)
-4. Choose whether to preserve tab characters (unchecked by default)
-   - For code, keep it unchecked to avoid extra indentation
-   - For text that needs exact formatting, check this option
-5. Click "Start Typing" and quickly switch to your target application
+4. Click "Start Typing" and quickly switch to your target application
-6. After a 5-second countdown, the text will be typed automatically
+5. After a 5-second countdown, the text will be typed automatically

 ## Typing Code

 AutoType works great for typing code into editors, terminals, or other applications:

 1. Paste your code into the text area
-2. Make sure "Preserve Tab Characters" is unchecked (default)
-3. Set a comfortable typing delay (0.01-0.02 seconds works well)
+2. Set a comfortable typing delay (0.01-0.02 seconds works well)
-4. Click "Start Typing" and switch to your code editor
+3. Click "Start Typing" and switch to your code editor
-5. The code will be typed with proper line breaks, and most editors will automatically handle indentation
+4. The code will be typed with proper line breaks, and most editors will automatically handle indentation

 ## Permissions